siserin/blind9/doc/arm/man_delv.rst

    use UDP unless a truncated response has been received.

 ``+[no]unknownformat``
-   Print all RDATA in unknown RR type presentation format (RFC 3597).
+   Print all RDATA in unknown RR type presentation format (:rfc:`3597`).
    The default is to print RDATA for known types in the type's presentation format.